Libertyland: History

-Grass-roots effort and auction

-The decision to close Libertyland led to the formation of Save Libertyland!, a group formed to fight for Mid-South Fair to reopen the park, citing that the park created hundreds of jobs for Memphis-area teens and was an affordable place for families to spend time.
-Save Libertyland! filed a complaint in court to block Mid-South Fair from auctioning off the rides and equipment, arguing that they were owned by the City of Memphis.
-The city ended up claiming ownership of the Pippin and the Grand Carousel.
-The group brought in a few companies willing to operate the park, mainly Joyland, Inc. (T-Rex Group), which was known for buying financially troubled amusement parks and turning them around.
-However, Mid-South Fair went on with plans to auction the assets off.
+The decision to close Libertyland led to the formation of Save Libertyland!, a group formed to fight for the reopening the park, citing that the park created hundreds of jobs for Memphis-area teens and was an affordable place for families to spend time.
+Save Libertyland! filed a complaint in court to block Mid-South Fair from auctioning off the rides and equipment, arguing that they were owned by the city of Memphis.
+The city ended up claiming ownership of Zippin Pippin and Memphis Grand Carousel, leaving the other rides to Mid-South Fair.